 NPGA has a gas supply contract with a natural gas acquisition authority to purchase a daily contracted quantity of 1,000 MMBtu at a set discount from April 2019 through November 2024.
 The contract term is the earlier of November 30, 2048 or an early termination date defined per the terms of the agreement.
-During the years ended March 31, 2023 and 2022, NPGA purchased approximately 365,000 MMBtu each year under the agreement.
+During the years ended March 31, 2024 and 2023, NPGA purchased approximately 366,000 and 365,000 MMBtu, respectively, under the agreement.